 Today we transfer about an hour to the small town of Myin-Mu and then start our ride to the non-touristy town of Monywa.
 This is a pleasant ride on a tarmac road with little traffic as we cycle through the Chindwin Valley and see a variety of crops from orange orchards to sugar cane.
 Monywa's famous Mohnyin Thambuddhei Paya, dates back to 1303 and claims to house more than 500,000 images of Buddha.
 From Monywa we continue to visit Po Win Taung Cave before transferring to our hotel.
-Breakfast, lunch, and dinner provided.
+Meals included: breakfast, lunch, and dinner.

 Day 4: Monywa – Pakkoku – Bagan (28 miles/45 km)

 We start with a transfer to Yezagyo (approximately 2 hours) and then continue by bike to Pakkoku, stopping for lunch en route.
 The scenery is varied and the road good and flat as we ride towards the Irrawaddy River and there are plenty of villages to stop at and opportunities to interact with locals who rarely come into contact with foreigners.
 From Pakkoku we'll have a relaxing afternoon as we boat to Bagan.
 Once we dock it's a short transfer to our riverside hotel.
-Breakfast, lunch, and dinner provided.
+Meals included: breakfast, lunch, and dinner.

 Day 5: Bagan (19 miles/30 km)

 Bicycles are the perfect way to explore the temples of Bagan.
 We take a morning cycle around the Archaeological Zone before returning for a dip in the pool.
 The sunset, with views across the plains studded with chedis and temples is something you will never forget.
-Breakfast, lunch, and dinner provided.
+Meals included: breakfast, lunch, and dinner.